 Photo by iStock/ryanking999

 It may sound like obvious advice, but once you land in Japan, check whether your roaming is turned on.
 While the location of this setting depends on your phone model, it is usually found in settings under “cellular data” and then “roaming”.
-If you want to use one of the plans above, it must be switched on to work, or alternatively, if your provider back home does not have any good offers, make sure it is turned off and that you are only connecting to wifi when it is available.
-Note that some providers need you to dial in to a number or agree to roaming charges on their website for it to be turned on, so check the fine print.
+Note that some providers need you to dial a number, receive a text, or agree to roaming charges on their website for it to be turned on, so check the fine print.

 This article is intended only as an initial guide.
 Information may change, though it was accurate at the time of writing.
-Please carefully compare all options and prices before making any decisions about cellular roaming in Japan.
+Please carefully compare all options and prices before deciding about cellular roaming in Japan.

 Ask our local experts about Tokyo